YeastarCarol/Yeastar-S-Series-API-Guide-en/api_sample/ivr/configure-an-individual-ivr.md

-# Configure an Individual IVR（表格内容有更改）
+# Configure an Individual IVR

 Through this interface, developers could configure IVR number, IVR name, etc. of an IVR.